ProShares UltraPro Dow30 (NYSEARCA:UDOW) Sees Unusually-High Trading Volume

-ProShares UltraPro Dow30 (NYSEARCA:UDOW) shares saw an uptick in trading volume on Tuesday .
-219,942 shares changed hands during mid-day trading, a decline of 93% from the previous session’s volume of 3,050,718 shares.The stock last traded at $88.65 and had previously closed at $86.32.
+Shares of ProShares UltraPro Dow30 (NYSEARCA:UDOW) saw strong trading volume on Monday .
+595,729 shares were traded during mid-day trading, a decline of 89% from the previous session’s volume of 5,342,750 shares.The stock last traded at $80.81 and had previously closed at $83.89.

 ProShares UltraPro Dow30 seeks daily investment results, before fees and expenses, that correspond to triple (300%) the daily performance of the Dow Jones Industrial Average Index.
 The Fund invests in equity securities and derivatives that have similar daily performance characteristics as three times (300%) the daily return of the Index.